How much is your car worth?

 The A5 uses gas struts to support the hood for easier service access.
 The MX-5 Miata uses a prop rod to support its heavy hood.
 It takes two hands to open the hood and set the prop rod, the prop rod gets in the way during maintenance and service, and the prop rod could be knocked out, causing the heavy hood to fall on the person maintaining or servicing the car.

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than Mazda.
 J.D.
-Power ranks Audi third in service department satisfaction.
-With a 85% lower rating, Mazda is ranked 27th.
+Power ranks Audi 8th in service department satisfaction (above the industry average).
+With a 46% lower rating, Mazda is ranked 25th.

 When two different drivers share the A5, the optional memory system makes it convenient for both.
-Each setting activates different, customized memories for the driver’s seat position, outside mirror angle and climate settings.
+Each setting activates different, customized memories for the driver’s seat position, suspension setting and outside mirror angle.
 The MX-5 Miata doesn’t offer a memory system.

 The A5 Prestige has a standard heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The MX-5 Miata doesn’t offer a heads-up display.